 Curious about the MLA Program?

 Join us for an info session!
-Information sessions offer an opportunity to visit campus and learn more about the Master of Liberal Arts.
+Information sessions offer an opportunity to learn more about the Master of Liberal Arts.
 MLA faculty and students will discuss the program and the application process, and answer your questions.

 There is no 'typical' MLA student.
 Our students are diverse in age, background, culture, profession, and in their expectations for the program.
 We are seeking an energetic group of people who look forward to a rigorous program of broad exposure and intellectual growth.